gnanyvit/Major/README.md

 Hi All,

-I will try my experimenting different things using Python.
+I will try my experimenting different things using different languages.